-- ★If the free play is incorrect, adjust the throttle cable as follows. - Loosen the locknuts [A] [B] at the throttle cable upper ends. - Screw both throttle cable adjusters [C] [D] to give the throttle grip plenty of play. - Turn the decelerator cable adjuster [C] until 2 ~ 3 mm (0.08 ~ 0.12 in.) of throttle grip play is obtained. - Tighten the locknut [A]. - Turn the accelerator cable adjuster [D] until 2 ~ 3 mm (0.08 ~ 0.12 in.) of throttle grip play is obtained. - Tighten the locknut [B]. - ★ If the free play can not be adjusted with adjusters at the upper end of the throttle cables, remove the fuel tank (see Fuel Tank Removal in the Fuel System chapter) and use the adjusters [A] at the lower end of throttle cables. - Make the necessary free play adjustment at the adjusters, tighten the locknuts [B] securely. - ★If the free play can not be adjusted with the adjusters, replace the cable.
+- \star If the free play is incorrect, adjust the throttle cable as follows. - Loosen the locknuts [A] [B] at the throttle cable upper ends. - Screw both throttle cable adjusters [C] [D] to give the throttle grip plenty of play. - Turn the decelerator cable adjuster [C] until 2 \sim 3 mm (0.08 \sim 0.12 in.) of throttle grip play is obtained. - Tighten the locknut [A]. - Turn the accelerator cable adjuster [D] until 2 \sim 3 mm (0.08 \sim 0.12 in.) of throttle grip play is obtained. - Tighten the locknut [B]. - ★ If the free play can not be adjusted with adjusters at the upper end of the throttle cables, remove the fuel tank (see Fuel Tank Removal in the Fuel System chapter) and use the adjusters [A] at the lower end of throttle cables. - Make the necessary free play adjustment at the adjusters, tighten the locknuts [B] securely. - ★ If the free play can not be adjusted with the adjusters, replace the cable.

-Operation with improperly adjusted, incorrectly routed or damaged cables could result in an unsafe riding condition.
+Operation with improperly adjusted, incorrectly routed or damaged cables could result in an unsafe riding Condition.
+Follow the service manual to be make sure to correct any of these conditions.